 Levelling Progression for the Eldritch Knight Build

 In this section, we will walk you through every level up for your Eldritch Knight build in BG3, from levels 2 to 12.
-Where needed we will advise the best choices to pick when leveling up.
+Where needed, we will advise the best choices to pick when levelling up.

 Level 2